-To stop execution of a macro Press [Stop].
-To move to the start of a menu macro event Press [Rewind].
+To stop execution of a menu macro Press [Stop].

+To jump to the first event

+Press [Rewind].

 Recalling a menu macro register from a macro register

 Menu macro recall and execution operations can be saved as events in a control panel macro, and then recalled.
 If you execute a menu macro with the control panel in macro editing mode, then this operation is recorded as an event.